The Melbourne Cup is without a doubt Australia’s most famous horse race and has long been regarded as the ‘race which stops a nation’.

 November each year.

-The first day of the Melbourne Cup Carnival kicks off with Derby Day on Saturday 31 October 2020.
+The first day of the Melbourne Cup Carnival kicks off with Derby Day on Saturday 4 November 2023.
 The feature race of the day is the Group 1 AAMI Victoria Derby over 2500m for three year olds.
-With a total of four Group 1 races on the cards this is a day for the racing purists.
+With a total of three Group 1 races on the cards this is a day for the racing purists.

-Next up on the Tuesday 3rd November 2020 is the big one, Melbourne Cup Day which features a ten race card program with the Group 1 Emirates Melbourne Cup over 3200m the obvious feature event of the day.
+Next up on the Tuesday 7th November 2023 is the big one, Melbourne Cup Day which features a ten race card program with the Group 1 Lexus Melbourne Cup over 3200m the obvious feature event of the day.

-Later that same week on Thursday 5th November 2020 will see what is traditionally known as Ladies Day once again fill up the stands at Flemington for Oaks Day.
-The feature event of the day for some is the fashions on the field but for the racing fans it is the Group 1 Crown Oaks over 2500m for the fillies.
+Later that same week on Thursday 9th November 2023 will see what is traditionally known as Ladies Day once again fill up the stands at Flemington for Oaks Day.
+The feature event of the day for some is the fashions on the field but for the racing fans it is the Group 1 Kennedy Oaks over 2500m for the fillies.

 History Of Melbourne Cup Race